 I should have listened to my sister, she had the same thing happen to her and they lost her stuff in the past too.

 On the bright side: shipped from Hong-Kong to central Canada in 6 days.

-Review about: Dhl Shipping Service.
+Product or Service Mentioned: Dhl Shipping Service.

 Reason of review: Pricing issue.